Construction Networking Event in UAE | Technology ConFex

 Led by:

-Mohamed Misbah, Director, GSI Government and Commercial, Middle East and Africa, Khatib & Alami
+Mohamed Misbah, Director, Digital Services, Middle East & Africa, Khatib & Alami

 In conversation with: